water-sucks/nixed/README.md

   a super practical configuration can look like.
 Mine is nowhere near as complex as his, but you'll see a lot of similarities and (maybe) blatant ripoffs.
 - [viperML/dotfiles](https://github.com/viperML/dotfiles) :: for giving me some
-  insight on how `flake-parts` works
+  insight on how `flake-parts` works.
 - [fufexan/dotfiles](https://github.com/fufexan/dotfiles) :: for some naming
   ideas and how to properly export a `lib` attribute.